Troubleshooting Tips for Your HVAC System

 Dust and debris can affect the temperature readings.
 If the device is registering incorrect temperatures, its performance will be erratic.
 You can use a soft cloth or a blower to remove grime on the thermostat.

 If your HVAC system is still not working, it might be an issue with the thermostat’s location.
 When this device is in direct sunlight or near heating equipment, it may register wrong readings.
 Moving the device to a different location can fix the problem.

 Last but not least, it could be that the thermostat is faulty and needs to be repaired or replaced.
 But first, check the batteries and replace them if necessary.
 If that fails, you can consult an HVAC repair technician to troubleshoot and fix the problem.

 Anywhere in the Phoenix or Scottsdale areas, skilled technicians from Champion Air would be happy to help.
 An efficient thermostat is critical for the performance of your heating and cooling system.

 Check for Airflow Obstructions

-An imbalance in airflow is a common problem that affects the function of an HVAC system.
+An imbalance in airflow is a common problem affecting an HVAC system’s function.
 Obstructions can prevent your HVAC unit from pulling or pushing air into the interior.

-When there are airflow imbalances in your HVAC system, you will notice the following symptoms.
-You can consult our staff for prompt repair services.
+When there are airflow imbalances in your HVAC system, you’ll notice these symptoms.
+Contact us for prompt repairs.